Why the No Surprises Act

 - Balance billing, which is the difference between the provider’s full charge and the allowable charges

-When Does the No Surprises Act Take Effect?
+When Did the No Surprises Act Take Effect?

-Most of the provisions listed in the No Surprises Act will become effective on January 1, 2022, and impact virtually all plan types.
-The Departments of Health and Human Services (HHS), Labor, and Treasury are tasked with issuing the No Surprises Act regulations and guidance for implementing many of its provisions.
+Most of the provisions listed in the No Surprises Act became effective on January 1, 2022, impacting virtually all plan types.
+The Departments of Health and Human Services (HHS), Labor, and Treasury are responsible for the No Surprises Act regulations and guidance for the implementation of many of its provisions.
 The Act will not preempt similar laws that exist in states that have existing payment dispute resolution processes, such as New Jersey and New York.

 What Does the No Surprises Act Cover?